| |

 You may also be interested in this post – 8 Cable Stitch Knitting Patterns.

-The pattern instructions are below ranging from the easiest stitches to stitch patterns with more complexity.
+The pattern instructions below range from the easiest stitches to stitch patterns with more complexity.

 What Is Symmetry?